Rise to Success: Career Highlights of Walter Payton

 At the end of the 1987 season, Walter Payton retired from professional football after 13 seasons in the NFL.

-On January 10, 1988, Walter Payton's career ended with a loss to the Washington Redskins in the divisional round of the playoffs.
-The score was 21-17.
+On January 10, 1988, Walter Payton's career ended with a loss to the Washington Redskins in the divisional round of the playoffs by the score of 21–17.

 1993: Co-founded Walter Payton Power Equipment

-In 1993, Walter Payton co-founded Walter Payton Power Equipment, a midwest crane and heavy equipment distributor, along with Mike Lanigan of Mi-Jack Products.
+In 1993, Walter Payton, along with Mike Lanigan, co-founded Walter Payton Power Equipment, a midwest crane and heavy equipment distributor.

 1995: Purchase of Roundhouse in Aurora, Illinois

-In 1995, Walter Payton and several partners purchased a roundhouse in Aurora, Illinois, formerly owned by the Chicago, Burlington and Quincy Railroad.
-The property was transformed into "Walter Payton's Roundhouse."
+In 1995, Walter Payton and several partners purchased a roundhouse in Aurora, Illinois, previously owned by the Chicago, Burlington and Quincy Railroad.
+The property became known as "Walter Payton's Roundhouse."

 During the 1996 NFL season, Marcus Allen broke Walter Payton's rushing touchdown record.

-August 2000: Organ Donation Requests Added to City Vehicle Registration
+August 2000: Organ Donation Requests Inserted into City Mailings

-In response to Payton's appeals, the City of Chicago in August 2000 inserted organ donation requests into city-vehicle-registration mailings; by August 2000, 13,000 people had signed on to the program.
+In August 2000, as a result of Walter Payton's appeals for greater awareness of organ donation, the City of Chicago inserted organ donation requests into city-vehicle-registration mailings after his appeals, and, by August 2000, 13,000 people had signed on to the program.

 During the 2000 NFL season, Corey Dillon broke Walter Payton's single game rushing record.